-The Social Impact Assessment study does not envisage any significant impact of the subproject i.e., there is no involuntary displacement and land acquisition.
+The Social Impact Assessment study does not envisage any significant adverse impact of the sub-project i.e., there is no involuntary displacement and land acquisition.
 Further, there is no temporary or permanent impact of any kind on the livelihood of people.
 Structures proposed shall be improved in the existing RoW.
 Technical department from PMU & PIU have made required modifications in design at initial stages to avoid negative impact as a part of mitigation measures.

-DPR for the sub-project has been approved.
-The Social Management Plan suggests the mitigation measures needs to be adopted during execution to deal with unanticipated impact of the sub-project.
+The Social Management Plan suggests the mitigation measures needs to be adopted during execution to deal with the envisaged and unanticipated impact of the sub-project.